iamTheMike/PJ03_MERN-InventoryManagementSystem/README.md

 ### Technologies Used
  * Node.js : Provider the backend environment for this API
  * Express Framework : is used to handle requests, routing.
- * Vite@React Framework is used to hanndle user Interface.
+ * Vite with React Framework is used to manages the frontend user interface with a fast development environment powered by Vite..
- * TailwindCSS is used to handle CSS style.
+ * TailwindCSS is used to simplifies and streamlines CSS styling with utility-first CSS classes.
  * MongoDB : Mongoose schemas is used for modeling  Blog data
  * AWS : S3 Service is used for store the image
  * Firebase : Authentication service is used for Google Oauth2